 2. Task Lighting

-Task lighting illuminates the work areas of a kitchen.
-Task lights may be included with the appliances you purchase such as stoves, ventilation hoods and refrigerators.
-The key task areas of a kitchen to factor into your lighting plans are:
+Task lighting illuminates the work areas of a kitchen more specifically.
+The key task areas of a kitchen to factor into your lighting plans are over:

 - counters used for food prep